interstellarnick/interstellar-website-hugo/content/english/pages/thank-you.md

 ---
 title: Thank You
 layout: "thank-you"
 description: "Thanks for reaching out.
 A human will get back to you as soon as humanly possible.
-In the mean time you can relax knowing that the greatest minds in digital marketing will be contacting you as soon as ASAP."
+In the meantime you can relax knowing that the greatest minds in digital marketing will be contacting you as soon as ASAP."
 show_page_description: true

 gallery: